 Teach Them Diligently: Raising Arrows

 This past week my family traveled to Washington D.C. to attend my favorite homeschooling conference, Teach Them Diligently.
-However, Teach Them Diligently isn’t just about homeschooling: It’s about the heart of families centered on God’s Word and our calling as […]
+However, Teach Them Diligently isn’t just about homeschooling: It’s about the heart of families centered on God’s Word and our calling as parents to disciple our children.
+Last year was my first […]

 Missional Women: Being a Missional Mom

 Two weeks ago, I was blessed to attend the Denver Missional Women Conference with my sister-in-law, NextGen Homeschool Author Rosanna Ward, and my first-gen homeschooling mother-in-law Karen Gotcher.
-Our attendance came together very last minute, however God demonstrated to me […]
+Our attendance came together very last minute, however God demonstrated to me that when HE is on a mission, the message is […]

 Why I Can’t Wait for Teach Them Diligently D.C.

 This year my family is planning to attend the Teach Them Diligently Convention in Washington D.C., taking place May 15-17.
-Last year, my homeschooling sister-in-law Rosanna and I attended our first Teach Them Diligently in Omaha — and we haven’t been […]
+Last year, my homeschooling sister-in-law Rosanna and I attended our first Teach Them Diligently in Omaha — and we haven’t been the same homeschoolers since!
+(See her post on why she’s […]

 Experiencing Holidays Through My Son’s Eyes

 I have a son that loves holidays.
 He’s eight.
-He never was into trucks or sports, but he can single-handedly decorate our yard, door, and every surface in our 825-square-foot home for the holidays — mostly with homemade original stuff. […]
+He never was into trucks or sports, but he can single-handedly decorate our yard, door, and every surface in our 825-square-foot home for the holidays — mostly with homemade original stuff.
+Maybe if we get lucky, he spends his own money […]

 Hands-on Homeschool: Garden Prep Field Trip